ebx/kbsky/README.md

    Connection Instructions -> Step 1: package management client => Gradle, Step 2: Push to your repository -> run the cmd line to generate `CODEARTIFACT_AUTH_TOKEN` in your local shell).
 4. Add the generated code artifact token as the `password`.
+5. Build the project from the root - Build > `jvmjar` - this will build the JAR files.
+6. To publish to Code Artifact - Publish > `publishJvmPublicationToMaven2Repository`.
+6. After publishing, ensure all files are present (see previous successful versions).

 ### Starting a Session